 • Polymorphic types: choose between single-table and multi-table layouts for GraphQL interfaces and unions.

-• Result-type variants: pick a backing class for a @record parent (jOOQ TableRecord, jOOQ Record, Java record, plain POJO).
+• Result-type variants: understand the backing class reflected from a class-backed parent’s producer (jOOQ TableRecord, jOOQ Record, Java record, plain POJO).

 • Sort results: pick a column source, build stable keyset cursors with explicit tie-breakers, and avoid the collation pitfalls.